GeordieP/gdiscordbot-core/readme.md

 2) Open the "credentials.js" file in a text editor and update the "DISCORD_CLIENT_TOKEN" string with your token.
 Read the comments given in the template file for more details.
 3) Create or install a plugin.
 See **Plugin Creation** for more information.

+## Configuration

+At startup, the application will read two files: `src/config_default.js`, and `src/config.js`.
+By default, the key/value pairs in config_default.js will be used.
+However, any overlapping keys present in the config.js file will override the existing keys in config_default.js, and their values will be loaded instead.

+The recommended workflow for configuration is to place the updated key/value pairs you would like to change into `src/config.js`.
+Only valid keys will be recognized.
+Use the `src/config_default.js` file as reference; no modifications to the config_default.js file should be necessary.

 ## Run
 1) Run `npm start` in project root directory